 As a small business owner or manager, creating a strong business proposal is integral to securing new sales or business deals with other companies and clients.
 Having a document that prospective clients can't turn down will guide your company toward success.

 How do you write an effective business proposal?
 There are many elements to include in this important, focused sales document.
 This article will walk you through how to create a business proposal, which sections to include, and why they matter.
+And when you're ready to get started, try our business proposal template.

 What Is a Business Proposal?